a-molis/cs621-project01/README.md

 1. `client_ip` This is the IPv4 address of the client.
 2. `raw_packet_size` This is the max size of a raw packet used for part 2.
 3. `recv_device` This is the network device name of the network card used in part 2 for setting promiscuous mode for the raw socket.
+4. `tcp_src_syn_port` This is the port used for the source port for sending the UDP packet train in part 2.

 ### Part 1
 Part 1 detects network compression using a server and a client model.